vilicvane/vio/README.md

 VIO is a small piece of the greater thing.
 Rather than a framework, it's more like a light-weight implementation that takes how a maintainable site structure should be like into consideration.

-Take the view matching rule as example, it's a balance of how you wish you can put and name view components during design time.
+Take the view matching rule as example, it's a balance of how you might wish to put and name view components during design time.

 An actual example including suggested file structure **would** introduce extra build steps.
-Of it would, as VIO is designed for **real-world** Node.js projects.
+Of course it would, as VIO is designed for **real-world** Node.js projects.

 It could be something like this: